Akuli/catris/README.md

 If in the future there is always someone playing, use `/home/catris/catris_motd.txt` to clearly announce the downtime beforehand.

-If you changed rust code, build the executable and copy it to the server:
+If you changed rust code, build the executable, copy it to the server, and restart the systemd service:

 ```
 $ cargo build --release